Pathoschild/smapi-mod-dump/source/More Conversion Topics/docs/README.md

    * Lumisteria Villagers React To Marriage, which is a mod that relies on this mod: https://www.nexusmods.com/stardewvalley/mods/10009

 ## Current Conversation Topics Added By This Mod
-Since there are a lot of conversation topics added by this mod, I've divided them up into a few sections.
+Since there are a lot of conversation topics added by this mod, I've divided them up into a few sections. **Spoilers for endgame and Easter-egg type content here!**

 ### Social Conversation Topics
 These are related to various social events that happen in the game.